apache/accumulo-website/contributor/making-release.md

 You should use the provided script assemble/build.sh to create the release candidate.
-This script is desirable as it activates all necessary maven profiles in addition to verifying that certain preconditions are met, like RPM signing availablilty and the ability to sign files using GPG.
+This script is desirable as it activates all necessary maven profiles in addition to verifying that certain preconditions are met, like RPM signing availability and the ability to sign files using GPG.
 The --test option can be used as a dry run for creating a release candidate.
 The --create-release-candidate option should be used to create the actual release candidate.